Unidata/awips2/docs/appendix/educational-resources.md

-!!! warning "Planned EDEX Outage (4/12-4/15): Our public EDEX will be unavailable from the afternoon of Friday, April 12th, until Monday, April 15th.
-We apologize for the inconvenience."
+!!! warning "EDEX Outage: Our public EDEX is currently unavailable because of unexpected outages from our cloud provider after scheduled maintenance we hope to bring them back online on Tuesday, 4/16/24."

 # Educational Resources